Baddrol Bakhtiar

 Baddrol bin Bakhtiar (born 1 February 1988) is a Malaysian politician and former professional footballer who has served as Member of the Kedah State Legislative Assembly (MLA) for Gurun since August 2023.
 He is a member of the Malaysian Islamic Party (PAS), a component party of the Perikatan Nasional (PN) coalition.
 He is also a former member of the Malaysia U-20, Malaysia U-23 and Malaysia national team squads as well as a former player of Kedah Darul Aman FC.
 He ended his football career as the captain of the Sabah FC team.

-Baddrol is usually employed in the right side of the midfield role, although he has often been deployed as a left-sided midfielder.

-He spent most of his club career with Kedah Darul Aman (formerly known as Kedah FA) starting from 2006 until end of 2021, before signing for Sabah FC on 1 December 2021 as a free transfer.

-He left Sabah FC and retired from football in 2023 before venturing into politics.
-During the 2023 Kedah state election, he was announced as the Perikatan Nasional candidate for the Gurun state constituency.
+He retired from football in 2023, before venturing into politics.
+During the 2023 Kedah state election, he was announced as the Perikatan Nasional candidate for the Gurun constituency.